Letractively/uliweb/trunk/apps/Documents/files/form.rst

 .. sectnum::

 Form creation and processing is a big problem in web development.
-Uliweb provides its own form processing module, but it's not bound by default, it is named ``form`` and can be found in the ``uliweb`` directory.
-It is basically a common Python module, and can, as such, be imported as one when you want to use it.
-You can use other form processing modules in Uliweb.
+Uliweb provides its own form processing module, but it is not bound for use by default just in case you intend to use another form processing module.
+This module is named ``form`` and can be found in the ``uliweb`` directory.
+It is basically a normal Python module, and can, as such, be imported as one for use.

-What are the features of the Uliweb Form module?
+The features of the form module are:

-* Define it just like define a model
+* Ease of use.
+Just define it like a simple class and instanciate it for use.
-* Creating HTML code directly from Field, Form object
+* Easy HTML code generation.
+HTML code can be generated directly from Field or Form objects
-* Support layout process, so you can define your own HTML output
+* Support for custom HTML layout processes.
-* Can validate the submitted data and convert them into Python data type
+* Can validate the submitted data and convert them into Python data types
-* Support user defined validator
+* Support user defined validators
-* Provide a form app(not implemented yet), so you can use it more easier
+* Support for file uploads and management.

-Form Class
+The Form Class
 ------------

-If you want to use Form module, you should define a Form class first, just like
+To get started, define a Form class first, as follows:
-this:

 .. code:: python